blackhillsinfosec/Wifi-Forge/README.md

 <a target="_blank" href="https://google.com" rel="dofollow"><strong>Explore the Docs</strong></a>&nbsp;·&nbsp;<a target="_blank" href="https://google.com" rel="dofollow"><strong>Community Help</strong></a>&nbsp;·&nbsp;<a target="_blank" href="https://google.com" rel="dofollow"><strong>Roadmap</strong></a>&nbsp;·&nbsp;<a target="_blank" href="https://google.com" rel="dofollow"><strong>View G2 Reviews</strong></a>
 </h4>
 <hr/>
+> [!IMPORTANT]
+> 🎉 <strong>We've released 2.0!</strong> Star this repo or keep an eye on it to follow along.
+Please be aware this Tool is still in its infancy and should not be run on host machines.

+Payload is the first-ever Next.js native CMS that can install directly in your existing `/app` folder.
+It's the start of a new era for headless CMS.

 # Wi-Fi Forge
 Wi-Fi Forge provides a safe and legal environment for learning WiFi hacking.
 Based on the open source [Mininet-Wifi](https://github.com/intrig-unicamp/mininet-wifi/tree/master?tab=readme-ov-file), this project automatically sets up the networks and tools needed to run a variety of WiFi exploitation labs, removing the need for the overhead and hardware normally required to perform these attacks.